-These devices play important role in prosthesis for amputees and non weight bearing limbs.
+These devices play important role in a prosthesis for amputees and nonweight bearing limbs.

-Weight bearing devices can be provide in an orthosis by the use of an ischial ring or quadrilateral brim.
+Weight-bearing devices can be provided in an orthosis by the use of an ischial ring or quadrilateral brim.

-Ischial ring is simpler to fabricate but does not give as good as weight relief as does the quadrilateral brim since the weight bearing surface is quite small and there is little couterforce to maintain the ischial tuberosity on the ring.
+The ischial ring is simpler to fabricate but does not give as good as weight relief as does the quadrilateral brim since the weight bearing surface is quite small and there is little counterforce to maintain the ischial tuberosity on the ring.

 A plastic laminated quadrilateral brim, designed with the same features as the proximal portion of a quadrilateral socket for amputees minimizes the problem presented by the ischial ring.